Washington wildfire information

 • Asotin Creek Shooting Range, Asotin Creek Wildlife Area Unit

-• Note: Starting Aug.
-16 through Sept.
-15, restrictions prohibit discharging firearms for target shooting anywhere on WDFW-managed lands (including the previously mentioned target shooting ranges) in eastern Washington, unless otherwise posted.
+• From Aug.
+16 through Sept 15, restrictions prohibit discharging firearms for target shooting on all WDFW-managed lands (including the previously mentioned target-shooting ranges) in Eastern Washington, unless otherwise posted.

 • Smoking, except in an enclosed vehicle.
 Do not throw lit cigarettes out your window.